MadSmith17/480Project/README.md

 ### Step 3: Train the Neural Network (Optional)
    1. Open `NN.ipynb`.
    2. Run all cells to train the neural network using `features_dataset.csv`.
-     * This will overwrite `mood_prediction_model.pth` with a newly trained model.
+   3. This will overwrite `mood_prediction_model.pth` with a newly trained model.
-   3. The training process:
-      * Uses extracted features as input to the model.
 ---

 ### Step 4: Test and Evaluate the Model